Oppositional Defiant Disorder (ODD)

 ODD Prevention

-While prevention of ODD might not always be possible, early detection and treatment at the first sign might improve behaviour and prevent symptoms from worsening.
+While prevention might not always be possible, early detection and treatment at the first sign might improve behaviour and prevent symptoms from worsening.
 Providing a supportive and nurturing environment at home reduces the distress caused by symptoms and prevents defiant behaviours.
 Moreover, early treatment may build self-esteem and relationships with those around them.
 The sooner individuals receive the necessary treatment, the better the outcomes.

 ODD Diagnosis